MikeMatt16/xbox-clear-cache/README.md

 # Xbox Clear Cache
-This tool is a simple utility that clears the Xbox cache partitions.
+This tool is a simple utility that clears the Xbox cache partitions, built using [nxdk](https://github.com/XboxDev/nxdk).

+## Download
+To download the built executable, check out [Releases](https://github.com/MikeMatt16/xbox-clear-cache/releases) page.

 ## Build Instructions
+If you'd rather build it from source yourself, follow these steps.
+Keep in mind that in order to build, you must have all of the [prerequisites](https://github.com/XboxDev/nxdk?tab=readme-ov-file#prerequisites) of nxdk installed, and have a build environment ready.

 1. Clone the repository along with its submodules:

         git clone --recurse-submodules https://github.com/MikeMatt16/xbox-clear-cache.git